Phonola

 Identical cabinet to the above model except with a single door for record storage.
 Located in Abbotsford, B.C. in 2024.
 Submitted by Lance Husoy.

-A Phonola Model No. S, labelled Empire, for sale in Brampton, Ontario in 2023.
+Another Phonola Model No. "S", labelled Empire, for sale in Brampton, Ontario in 2023.